 50. In this section, we discuss how formulary design has increased the usage of lower cost drugs, focusing on Caremark and Optum Rx, where available data allow investigation of formulary design.
-Specifically, we present examples of how formulary design incentivizes members to use lower-cost generic drugs when generics enter a therapeutic class.101 Although
+Specifically, we present examples of how formulary design incentivizes members to use lower-cost generic drugs when generics enter a therapeutic class.
+Although

-97 Daniel Hosken, David Schmidt, and Matthew C. Weinberg, "Any Willing Provider and Negotiated Retail Pharmaceutical Prices," Journal of Industrial Economics 68, no.1 (2020): 1-39 at 1-3.
+&lt;sup>97 Daniel Hosken, David Schmidt, and Matthew C. Weinberg, "Any Willing Provider and Negotiated Retail Pharmaceutical Prices," Journal of Industrial Economics 68, no.1 (2020): 1-39 at 1-3.

-99 Amanda Starc and Ashley Swanson, "Preferred Pharmacy Networks and Drug Costs," American Economic Journal: Economic Policy 13, no. 3 (2021): 406-446 at 406.
+&lt;sup>99 Amanda Starc and Ashley Swanson, "Preferred Pharmacy Networks and Drug Costs," American Economic Journal: Economic Policy 13, no. 3 (2021): 406-446 at 406.

-100 See, e.g., the literature surveyed in Francine Lafontaine and Margaret Slade, "Exclusive Contracts and Vertical Restraints: Empirical Evidence and Public Policy," in Handbook of Antitrust Economics, ed.
+&lt;sup>100 See, e.g., the literature surveyed in Francine Lafontaine and Margaret Slade, "Exclusive Contracts and Vertical Restraints: Empirical Evidence and Public Policy," in Handbook of Antitrust Economics, ed.
 Paulo Buccirossi (Cambridge, MA; London, UK: The MIT Press, 2008).

-101 In limited instances, it can save costs for a branded drug to continue to be included on a preferred tier on a formulary even if a generic version is available.
-If a branded drug has the dataset Express Scripts' produced does not allow for similar analyses, public statements by Express Scripts also indicate that Express Scripts' largest standard formulary includes almost all generic drugs.102
+&lt;sup>101 In limited instances, it can save costs for a branded drug to continue to be included on a preferred tier on a formulary even if a generic version is available.
+If a branded drug has the dataset Express Scripts' produced does not allow for similar analyses, public statements by Express Scripts also indicate that Express Scripts' largest standard formulary includes almost all generic drugs.

-51. Table 1 shows examples of formulary changes following generic entry that Caremark implemented for its most commonly used template formulary, which, as described above, clients may use or customize for their own benefits plans.103 In these examples, when a generic enters, it is placed on a preferred tier "PREF" while the branded drug may be relegated either to a non-formulary tier "N-FORM" (where the drug may still be partially covered by the plan) or to a non-formulary, non-covered tier "NFRM-NCVRD" (where the plan would not cover any cost of the drug).
-For this analysis, National Drug Codes (NDCs) are grouped at the Generic Product Identifier (GPI) level, which roughly corresponds to the drug/format/strength level for a particular product.104 a lower net cost than a generic drug, then-assuming the objective is to reduce drug costs-it reduces expected costs to keep the branded drug on a preferred tier.
+51. Table 1 shows examples of formulary changes following generic entry that Caremark implemented for its most commonly used template formulary, which, as described above, clients may use or customize for their own benefits plans.
+In these examples, when a generic enters, it is placed on a preferred tier "PREF" while the branded drug may be relegated either to a non-formulary tier "N-FORM" (where the drug may still be partially covered by the plan) or to a non-formulary, non-covered tier "NFRM-NCVRD" (where the plan would not cover any cost of the drug).
+For this analysis, National Drug Codes (NDCs) are grouped at the Generic Product Identifier (GPI) level, which roughly corresponds to the drug/format/strength level for a particular product.

-103 Year of generic entry is defined as the first year in which the generic NDC appears in the formulary data.
+Year of generic entry is defined as the first year in which the generic NDC appears in the formulary data.